-If an applicant wishes to use a property for a different use to the existing authorised use (for example, if the property is currently a retail shop falling under use class A1, and the applicant wants to use it as a restaurant, under use class A3), they should contact the Duty Planner in the Planning Department (020 7525 5438) for advice on whether the alternative use would be acceptable.
+If an applicant wishes to use a property for a different use to the existing authorised use (for example, if the property is currently a retail shop falling under use class E, and the applicant wants to use it as a pub/bar, which is now classed as “Sui Generis”), they should contact the Duty Planner in the Planning Department (020 7525 5438).
+The Duty Planner will advise on whether the alternative use might be acceptable.
 Any advice received should be clearly included in Part 1 of the application.
 Generally speaking, we favour existing-use offers over alternative offers.
 This is because of the uncertainties and the time involved in changing the planning designation of a property via a planning application.

 Our offer of a tenancy will be dependant on the applicant agreeing to cover the council's surveyors and legal fees which are currently in the region of £1,250 but will be subject to review from time to time.
 Once paid, this fee is non-refundable.